scorpiodiagrams/maths/wiki/index.md

  * April 2022 * This is sketchy content that shows the general direction this content is going in.
 It's way too raw at the moment.

+* #Button(gist, Gists ) - Key ideas expressed more succinctly.
+These make sense *after* you know the material.

 ### Maths Explainers
 #### Toolkit
 <br>These pages are foundational pieces of mathematics that act as a toolkit.